VCE VET Building and Construction

 Construction induction card

-The Certificate II in Building and Construction Pre-apprenticeship includes the unit CPCCWHS1001 Prepare to work safely in the construction industry with an allocation of 6 hours.
-This unit is recognised by Work Safe Victoria for the registration of construction workers for occupational health and safety induction.
+The Certificate II in Building and Construction Pre-apprenticeship and the Certificate II in Construction Pathways include the unit CPCCWHS1001 Prepare to work safely in the construction industry with an allocation of 6 hours.
+This unit is recognised by Work Safe Victoria for the registration of construction workers for work health and safety induction.

 Any person on a construction site needs a construction induction card.
 This includes all work experience or structured workplace learning students.
 Construction induction cards issued in other states and territories are recognised in Victoria.
 The major requirement is that at the time of the training the student would normally have resided in the state or territory of issue.